RNVALA/Deep-Learning-with-tensorflow-2.0-keras-and-python/README.md

 PyTorch is a deep learning framework developed by Facebook.
 It offers a dynamic computational graph, which allows for more flexibility in model construction and training.
 PyTorch provides excellent support for tensor computation, has a clean and pythonic syntax, and is favored by researchers and data scientists who prefer a more dynamic and intuitive approach to building and experimenting with neural networks.

-# File:- neurak netwrork and its implementation
+# File:- neural netwrork and its implementation
 ## project1 :-MNIST Number Identification using TensorFlow

 This project demonstrates how to use TensorFlow to train a neural network on the MNIST dataset for number identification.